ksindi/managers-playbook/README.md

 5. Picking up a p2 bug that's annoying but never seems to become top priority?  ✅
 6. Insisting that all commits be gated on their approval?  ⛔️
 7. Cleaning up the monitoring checks and writing a library to generate coverage?  ✅

+*this number may vary based on your meeting load

 ## One-on-ones